 The Company is in the business of investing in the growing non-bank financial services market with a strategy to generate revenue as a passive investor in receivables and other similar assets, across various asset classes.
 Currently, the Company holds investments in two limited partnerships, CAL LP and ACC LP III (the "Partnerships").
 The Partnerships acquire receivables in the non-prime automobile financing market originated in Canada.
 These receivables are originated and administered by CanCap Management Inc. ("CCMI") which is a leading consumer finance company that manages the entire lifecycle of receivables from credit adjudication through to contract administration, customer service, default management and post charge-off recoveries.
 Non-prime refers to consumers who typically would not qualify for traditional bank financing.
-This market is heavily weighted to used vehicle sales and it is estimated that 3 million used cars are sold annually in Canada.
-As of December 31, 2019, it is also estimated that approximately 30% of Canadians do not qualify for financing through traditional sources.
+This market is heavily weighted to used vehicle sales.
+As of March 31, 2020, it is also estimated that approximately 30% of Canadians do not qualify for financing through traditional sources.
 If credit quality can be bucketed into A through D grades, A is dominated by the banks, and D is a fragmented deep sub-prime market.
 The Partnerships acquire receivables from CCMI that are primarily in the B and C grades.